In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 Among the incorporators of the Kansas Central were John Calhoun, Samuel D. Lecompte, A. S. White, and John Duff.
 The company’s capital stock was fixed at $1,000,000, and it was authorized to build a road “from any point on the Missouri River to any point on the western boundary.”

 Some of the leading projectors of the Leavenworth, Pawnee & Western were W. H. Russell, J. M. Alexander, Samuel D. Lecompte, E. H. Dennis, and C. H. Grover.
-The authorized capital stock of the company was $5,000,000.
+The company’s authorized capital stock was $5,000,000.
 The road was to run “from the west bank of the Missouri River in Leavenworth to the town of Pawnee, or some point feasible and next to the government reservation for Fort Riley, with the privilege of extending the same to the western boundary of the territory.”

 The first board of directors of the Kansas Valley Company was Thomas Johnson, H. J. Strickler, A. J. Isaacs, Rush Elmore, John P. Wood, Johnston Lykins, Andrew McDonald, Thomas N. Stinson, and Cyprian Chouteau.
 The capital stock was fixed at $5,000,000.
 The charter provided for the construction of a line of the railroad “from the western boundary line of the State of Missouri, on the south side of the Kansas River, commencing at the western terminus of the Pacific Railroad, near the mouth of the Kansas River, running up the valley of the river on the south bank thereof, by way of Lawrence, Benicia, Douglass, Lecompton, Tecumseh, and terminating at or near the town of Pawnee.”